frederic-perez/AmE-dictionary/data/idioms.md

 __built to last__ Used to describe something that is durable, of high quality, and expected to serve for a long time.
 __bull in a china shop__ :two: A clumsy person.
 __bulletproof__
+__bullshit artist__ :smiling_imp: _rude slang_ A person expert at lies, deception, and hype.
+Someone who is apt to lie and embellish. _Oh, you can’t trust a word that bullshit artist says._
 __bullshitter__
 __bully pulpit__
 __bum pump__ Buttpump.